 It is important that you are fully informed about how your matter will be handled.
 These pages set out the firm’s Terms and Conditions of Business.
-Please read all of this document carefully, together with the Engagement Letter.
+Please read all of this document carefully, together with the Client Care Letter.
 Please keep these safe for your future reference as together they set out the terms under which the firm and your Legal Advisor shall be acting for you and they also form the basis of our retainer with you.
 It covers the various ways in which our fees are calculated.
 It also covers other important financial related information and conditions.
 These Terms also contain details of your right to challenge our fees and what steps you should take if you have a complaint.

 The use of the singular in these Terms and Conditions may include the plural and vice versa.